Gilbert Marshal, 4th Earl of Pembroke

 Gilbert Marshal, 4th Earl of Pembroke (c.
-1194/1207 – 27 June 1241) was the third son of William Marshal, 1st Earl of Pembroke and Countess Isabel, the daughter of Richard son of Gilbert, earl of Striguil.
+1194/1207 – 27 June 1241) was the third son of William Marshal, 1st Earl of Pembroke and Countess Isabel, the daughter of Richard de Clare.
 He was a member of the Marshal family.

 Early life

 By calculating back from the date of his coming of age, Gilbert must have been the child with which his mother was pregnant during the insurrection against the Marshals in Leinster in 1207, and so was born in Ireland at the beginning of his father's political exile there.
 He would have been about twelve when his father died, and the Marshal biographer calls him then a 'clerk' which signifies he was then in minor orders.

 He was credited with the title 'magister' (master) in 1234 which he only would have acquired from a period of advanced study at a major school.
 The name of his private tutor is known to have been Master Henry of Hoo.
 In 1227, he was presented to Westminster abbey's wealthy living of Oakham in Rutland at which point he was still an acolyte one of the minor clerical orders.
 His orders did not stop him taking a sexual partner, by whom he had a daughter Isabel.
 He was destined at the time for a distinguished career in the church, and indeed was reconciled to it, as he built a large mansion for himself in Oakham.

 The cleric who composed the Welsh annals described him at this time as 'a very cultivated and capable young man'.